mhermosi/unit-conversion/readme.md

  Backend service is controlling the spawn of the express server to execute the test cases against the actual express server.

+ A CI/CD Jenkins Pipeline has been created for this project on a provisioned server https://ci.clcklabs.com, you can access to this server using your GitHub account.

+The Docker Images are being built on DockerHub server as my Jenkins server does not allow me to install extra required binaries to build the images there. a web hook has been used to trigger the build

+The final step is to deploy the scripts and config files to run the generated containers on AWS EC2 instance created for this assignment

+You can access the live build on the following url: https://unit.clcklabs.com